 I’m always telling you to practice, even if it’s just for a couple of minutes.
 It’s true, all those short study sessions, over time, add up.
 To that end, I’ve made a short GMAT Sentence Correction quiz for you, designed to take just about five minutes.
 Ideally, when you’re at your Test Day Best, you’ll be running through Sentence Correction questions in an average of one minute each.
 Note the important words in that sentence: Ideally, Test Day Best, and average.

 Today, you’ll set your timer for five minutes for this quiz, and it will give you a sense of how you’re doing on pacing with GMAT Sentence Correction questions.
 Don’t castigate yourself if you’re not done within five minutes – that just means that you need to devote more time and practice to this question type.
-This practice quiz is just practice, and will give … Read full post
+This practice quiz is just practice, and will give you a sense … Read full post

 Mean GMAT scores are influenced by all sorts of factors and are, of course, derived from compiling scores significantly above, significantly below, and all points in between a plotted average.
 Plus, it is certainly worth noting the vast differences in the individual human beings that are submitting these scores.
 These folks undeniably come from extremely different educational histories and socio-economic statuses.
 Each person decides on his or her own level of preparation in order to achieve wildly different target scores relevant to wildly different admissions criteria.
 And the list of mitigating factors goes on and on.
 Nonetheless, comparing arithmetic mean GMAT scores from nation to nation tells an interesting if not complete story and raises at least a few novel questions.